Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Experimental Setup

-For experimental evaluation, we partition tasks into difficulty bins using percentile-based thresholds computed from the \textit{full} dataset to ensure stability:
+We use lightweight difficulty tags only for stratified sampling and diagnostic analysis in supplementary studies.
+Difficulty is not a main benchmark metric and is not used as a direct supervision signal for held-out test evaluation.
+Within each dataset, we compute a simple proxy score from task-specific observable features, such as input length, reference-solution step count when available, option length, or structured-output complexity.
+Scores are normalized within each dataset and then binned by percentiles:

-where $P_k(D)$ denotes the $k$-th percentile of the difficulty distribution $D$ for the benchmark.
-For our routing experiments, we sample exclusively from the easy and hard bins to create clear separation for evaluating difficulty-aware agent selection.
+where $P_k(D)$ denotes the $k$-th percentile of the difficulty distribution within the corresponding dataset.
+When a supplementary experiment requires clear separation between simple and challenging tasks, we sample from the easy and hard bins; otherwise, all difficulty bins are retained.